mjhewitt1/low_power_SLT/README.md

 ## Motivation
-Research that aims to enhance the performance and capabilities of speech and language technologies that run on resource-constrained devices is attracting increasing attention.
+Research areas that aim to enhance the performance and capabilities of speech and language technologies that run on resource-constrained devices are attracting increasing attention.

 The benefits of such methods are becoming increasingly important and include:
 - privacy